trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 <figcaption>

-_"Lower Saxon farmhouse with barn" in Berlin Zoo, 1937.
+_“Lower Saxon farmhouse with barn” in Berlin Zoo, 1937.
 (AZGB.
 All rights reserved.)_

 </figcaption>

 </figure>

 The zoo had previously been organized according to strictly taxonomic principles, see also [[theme.taxonomic-orders]].
 For the first time, the grounds now adopted the previously rejected idea of what was referred to as a “geo-zoo”.
 Instead of arranging the animals according to outwardly recognizable kinships, geography became the guiding principle.
 As part of National Socialist propaganda, the zoo began displaying animals that lived in the same natural habitat – an idea that had so far been rejected in Berlin.
-At the center of the "German Zoo", as this section was called in the zoo's publications, was an enclosure for a special species of cattle called the auroch or urus.
+At the center of the “German Zoo”, as this section was called in the zoo's publications, was an enclosure for a special species of cattle called the auroch or urus.
 Aurochs, which were considered the progenitor of all European breeds of domestic cattle, had, however, been extinct since the death of the last member of the species in the 17th century.
 Lutz Heck and his brother Heinz, director of Munich’s Hellabrunn Zoo, attempted to resurrect these animals by cross-breeding different species of cattle.[^21]

 <figure>